sinaptia/ruby_llm-evals/README.md

 * Tools: optional, array of tool class names that the LLM can use (e.g., `["Weather", "Calculator"]`).
 See how tools are defined in [RubyLLM](https://rubyllm.com/tools/).
 * Schema: optional, a Ruby class name (e.g., `User`) to structure the LLM's response, or use "other" to provide a custom JSON schema in the Schema Other field.
 See [RubyLLM structured output](https://rubyllm.com/structured-output/).

-Both the instructions and the message template can contain variables that will be replaced at runtime.
+Both the instructions and the message template can contain liquid tags that will be rendered at runtime.
 To add variables, enclose them with braces.
 Eg: `{{name}}`.

 > [!NOTE]
 > In order to use a provider, you must have it configured in `config/initializers/ruby_llm.rb` as explained [here](https://rubyllm.com/configuration/#provider-configuration)